 Modifications to existing footpath and road layouts are required as part of plans planning to develop new and improved cycle routes along the Dodder River corridor.
-The routes pass street and parkland trees in nine sections highlighted on the AECOM Arboricultural Survey Brief; this survey report has been commissioned to provide an arboricultural assessment of the trees highlighted along Beaver Row and Beech Hill Road to input into the design and planning of the project and to provide recommendations where appropriate.
+The routes pass street and parkland trees in nine sections highlighted on the AECOM Arboricultural Survey Brief; this survey report has been commissioned to provide an arboricultural assessment of the trees highlighted in these nine locations to input into the design and planning of the project and to provide recommendations where appropriate.